pragdave/cs3342_smurf/README.md

 Function calls + bindings	[ ]	[ ]	[ ]
 I've included in this PR:

-[ ] everything I'll need to build a running version of your submission (source, dependency loading, etc)
+[X] everything I'll need to build a running version of your submission (source, dependency loading, etc) Just python and Arpeggio

-[ ] a build file that will create an executable (if required)
+[X] a build file that will create an executable (if required)

-[ ] a script that will run the tests (if you're making a test-based submission)

-(see Deliverables for more details)
+[X] a script that will run the tests (if you're making a test-based submission) 'python ../test_runner.py "python ../parser.py"' will run all tests from inside the test_cases folder (see Deliverables for more details)

 Your Task